darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 ---

-## 2. Modeling Scenario and Writing RDF
+## Activity 2.
+Modeling Scenario and Writing RDF
 Understanding how to express structured metadata in RDF is key to building your knowledge graph.
 Below is an example using real entities from the project.

 ### 📄 RDF Triple Structure in Turtle Syntax